 The Departments of Commerce (National Weather Service), Defense (Air Force Weather Agency), and Transportation (Federal Aviation Administration) initiated the Next Generation Weather Radar (NEXRAD) program to upgrade the weather radar mission support capabilities required by the three agencies.
-Under NEXRAD, 158 radars, termed the Weather Surveillance Radar-1988 Doppler (WSR-88D), have been installed at operational locations in the United States and selected overseas The NEXRAD tri-agencies established the sites.
-NEXRAD Product Improvement (NPI) Program in 1996 as a long-term activity to steadily improve WSR-88D science and technology [1].
-The NPI program has completed the replacement of the Radar Product Generation (ORPG) and the Radar Data Acquisition (ORDA) subsystems of the WSR-88D with open system hardware and software.
+Under NEXRAD, 158 radars, termed the Weather Surveillance Radar-1988 Doppler (WSR-88D), have been installed at operational locations in the United States and selected overseas The NEXRAD tri-agencies established the NEXRAD Product Improvement (NPI) Program in 1996 as a long-term activity to steadily improve WSR-88D science and technology [1].
+The NPI program has completed the replacement of the Radar Product Generation (ORPG) and the Radar Data Acquisition (ORDA) subsystems with open system hardware and software.
 These system upgrades enable the operational implementation of new scientific applications, and signal processing techniques to improve the radar data quality and spatial resolution.
-Currently, the NPI program has begun the implementation of dual polarization on the WSR-88D units.
+Further, the NPI program has begun the implementation of Dual Polarization (DP), and the integration of weather data from several FAA radar systems into NWS operations.

-The term NEXRAD has come to encompass all efforts to bring 'next generation' weather radar capabilities to operational use, and NPI is the programmatic vehicle to manage such efforts.
+As the reference to FAA data usage indicates, the term NEXRAD has come to encompass all efforts to bring 'next generation' weather radar capabilities to operational use, and NPI is the programmatic vehicle to manage such efforts.
 WSR-88D improvements comprise only part of the potential projects under an ongoing NEXRAD concept.
-Under NPI, the NWS is also integrating the use of weather data from FAA radars, and has begun planning for greater use of Canadian weather radar data.
 The NOAA/NWS has formed a Joint Radar Planning Team (JRPT) to help define a 20-year vision for weather radar support to operations, and a 'road map' for logical steps to achieve that vision.
-The JRPT effort enables NOAA/NWS to better set priorities and plan funding for potential new capabilities such as long range surveillance Phased Array Radar systems and low power short wavelength radar systems to better sample the boundary layer and complex terrain areas.
-The NWS may utilize NPI to manage selected 'path finding' activities to explore the operational benefit potential of the future radar systems.
+The JRPT effort enables NOAA/NWS to better set priorities and plan funding for potential new capabilities such as long range surveillance Phased Array Radar systems and low power short wavelength radar systems to better sample the boundary layer.